rostock/geolotse/README.md

 *   `search_title` – If you want a link categorised as `application` to have a different title than the value of `group` in the search result list, the title hat to go in this text field

 Always think of the *relations between links and sublinks*, the *relations between links and tags* and the *relations between links and themes* if you insert, delete or update links, especially by a bot (e.g. a cronjob)!

-Both the `reachable` and `reachable_last_check` fields could be kept up-to-date by using a cronjob checking the reachability of the links.

 ### Links and themes (table `links_themes`)